Computing Possible and Certain Answers over Order-Incomplete Data: Extensions

-\begin{itemize} \item Theorem~\ref{thm:certaintyptimec} extends, because \cert is tractable on any family $\calD'$ of input po-databases, so tractability for \PosRAaccgby holds for any family $\calD$ of input po-databases. \item Theorem~\ref{thm:aggregwa} extends, because, for any family $\calD$ of po-databases whose po-relations have width at most $k$ for some $k \in \Nat$, we know by Lemma~\ref{lem:lexwidth} that the result $Q'(D)$ for $D \in \calD$ also has width depending only on~$Q'$ and on~$k$, and we know that restricting to a subset of $Q'(D)$ (namely, each group) does not increase the width (this is like the case of selection in the proof of Lemma~\ref{lem:lexwidth}).
-Hence, the family $\calD'$ also has bounded width. \item Theorem~\ref{thm:aggregnoproda} extends because we know (see Lemma~\ref{lem:rewritenoprod} and subsequent observations) that the result $Q'(D)$ for $D \in \calD$ is a union of a po-relation of bounded width and of a po-relation with bounded ia-width.
-Restricting to a subset (i.e., a group), this property is preserved (as in the case of selection in the proof of Lemma~\ref{lem:lexwidth} and of Lemma~\ref{lem:lexiawidthnoprod}), which allows us to conclude.\qedhere \end{itemize} \end{proof}
+Second, we consider the tractability of \cert for \Plexacc queries with a finite accumulation operator on po-databases of bounded width (Theorem~\ref{thm:aggregwa}).
+The result extends because, for any family $\calD$ of po-databases whose po-relations have width at most $k$ for some $k \in \Nat$, we know by Lemma~\ref{lem:lexwidth} that the result $Q'(D)$ for $D \in \calD$ also has width depending only on~$Q'$ and on~$k$, and we know that restricting to a subset of $Q'(D)$ (namely, each group) does not increase the width (this is like the case of selection in the proof of Lemma~\ref{lem:lexwidth}).
+Hence, the family $\calD'$ also has bounded width, and we can concludes using Lemma~\ref{lem:certreduction}.

+Third, we consider the tractability of \cert for \Pnoprodacc queries with a finite and position-invariant accumulation operator on po-databases whose relations have either bounded width or bounded ia-width (Theorem~\ref{thm:aggregnoproda}).
+The result extends because, by Lemma~\ref{lem:rewritenoprod} and subsequent observations, the result $Q'(D)$ for $D \in \calD$ is a union of a po-relation of bounded width and of a po-relation with bounded ia-width.
+Restricting to a subset (i.e., a group), this property is preserved (as in the case of selection in the proof of Lemma~\ref{lem:lexwidth} and of Lemma~\ref{lem:lexiawidthnoprod}), which allows us to conclude using Lemma~\ref{lem:certreduction}. \end{proof}